codefori/vscode-ibmi/docs/README.md

 VS Code works in "insert" mode.
 This can be annoying when editing a fixed mode source, for example DDS.
 Fortunately there is an [Overtype extension](https://marketplace.visualstudio.com/items?itemName=DrMerfy.overtype) that allows you to toggle between insert and  overtype, and can also display the current mode in the status bar.

-### Variant Characters
+### Variant Characters/CCSID Issues

-Use of variant characters, for example, '£', in your file names or source code is not a good practice.
-If it is causing problems in Code for IBM i, likely the IBM i PASE environment locale is not set correctly.
-You can find infomation on PASE for i Locales [here](https://www.ibm.com/docs/en/i/7.4?topic=ssw_ibm_i_74/apis/pase_locales.htm)
+Use of variant characters, for example, '£', in your file names or source code may cause files not to open or characters to display incorrectly in Code for IBM i.
+If you are experiencing such issues, it is likely the IBM i PASE environment locale is not set correctly.
 To ensure that the locale is set corretly:

 - OS 7.4 or greater:

-  The language defaults to UTF-8 and there should be no issue.
+  It defaults to UTF-8 and there should be no issue.

 - OS 7.3 or earlier: